olebole/irafdoc/doc/language.task.rst

   <dd>The names of the new logical tasks.
 The task name should be prefixed by a $
   if the task has no parameter file.
 An optional extension should be appended if either the standard input or output of the task is a binary stream, rather than text.
-For example, <tt>"$mytask.tb"</tt> denotes a task with no parameter file, a text standard input, and a binary standard output.
+For example, <span style="font-family: monospace;">"$mytask.tb"</span> denotes a task with no parameter file, a text standard input, and a binary standard output.
   </dd>
   </dl>